Frontera Energy: Colombia

 In 2010, Pacific Rubiales and Ecopetrol Rubiales jointly owned the Piriri fields, which covered 72839 acre of land 148 km from Puerto Gaitan.
 Oil was first discovered there in 1982 but production didn't begin until 1988 when the Rubiales risk participation contract was signed.
 Operations are conducted through subsidiary Meta Petroleum.
 By 2011, the Rubiales oil field was the largest in Colombia.
 It had been neglected before being acquired by Pacific Rubiales.

 By September 2012, Pacific Rubiales' total field production was 240,975 b/d, 116,285 b/d of which is its share before royalties.
 By the end of 2011, reserves stood at 407 million barrels that included those considered proven-possible.
 The data is independently verified.

 In the last quarter of 2011, Quifa North and Sabanero began production.

-In 2011, the rubiales field represented as much as 88% of the Pacific Rubiales' 2P reserves.
+In 2011, the Rubiales field represented as much as 88% of the Pacific Rubiales' 2P reserves.
 By December 2011, with the tripling in reserves at Quifa and the upgrading of resources at field CPE-6, Rubiales only accounted for 29% of reserves.

 Pacific Rubiales owned 60% of the Llanos basin (reserves estimated to be over 4.5 billion barrels for the whole basin) and had the usage rights of the Colombian pipeline system.

 Peru

-In 2010, Pacific Rubiales and Petrodorado, jointly owned exploration and development projects, in the Ucayali Basin, Maranon Basin They began production in Peru in 2012 with an average production during the September 2012 quarter of 2,845 bbl/d (1,394 net).
+In 2010, Pacific Rubiales and Petrodorado, jointly owned exploration and development projects, in the Ucayali Basin and the Maranon Basin They began production in Peru in 2012 with an average production during the September 2012 quarter of 2,845 bbl/d (1,394 net).
 The output was attributable to a 49% interest in Block-Z1.